J.S.Bach, Schubert, Bartok & Rachmaninov

 The main entrance to the free parking is in Millmead Terrace which is accessed from Bury Fields at the end of Lawn Road.

-Born in Hungary, Daniel studied at the Franz Liszt Academy in Budapest with István Gulyás and Gyöngyi Keveházi and at the Royal Academy of Music in London with Pascal Nemirovski.
-He has participated in masterclasses with Alfred Brendel, Leslie Howard, Natalia Trull, Maxim Vengerov and Mikhail Voskresensky.
+Born in Hungary, Daniel studied at the Franz Liszt Academy with István Gulyás and Gyöngyi Keveházi and at the Royal Academy of Music with Pascal Nemirovski.
+He has participated in masterclasses with Alfred Brendel, Stephen Hough, Leslie Howard, Natalia Trull, and more recently with Ferenc Rados and RIta Wagner at IMS Prussia Cove.
+He was selected by Young Classical Artists Trust (YCAT) in 2015 and is currently based in Birmingham at the Royal Conservatoire where he is enrolled on an Advanced Diploma in Performance.

 International awards include 1st Prize at the 2009 Russian Music Competition in California, 2nd Prize at the 2011 Lagny-sur-Marne International Competition in France and 5th Prize at the 2013 China International Piano Competition.